ghanalytics/ghanalytics10/README.md

 - 👋 Hi, I’m @ghazzolino
 - 👀 I’m interested in data analysis and visualization
-- 🌱 I’m currently learning Panda(Python) and Ananconda(Python), both for data analytics
+- 🌱 I’m currently learning Panda(Python) and Anaconda(Python), both for data analytics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...